izgzhen/bbq-sg/README.md

 BBQ-Static Generator
 ---

-BBQ-SG is defined as teh static generator version of a full-fledged CMS.
-However, I am planning to write most code from scratch rather than inheriting code at the first statge.
-Maybe in the later period these two system can be combined together.
+BBQ-SG is defined as a static generator of blog posts, like [mine hosted on GitHub Pages](http://blog.zhenzhang.me).
+It is organized as a library and user can write simple script to drive it.

-The key idea should be that, all information can be build on a single folder containing all markdown raw text and its related images, i.e., information should be self-contained rather than hashed into some other place like a DB.
+The key idea behind this tool is that, the whole site can be rebuild from a single folder containing all markdown raw text and its related image.
+Information should be self-contained and always readable rather than hashed into some other place like a DB.

 ## Get started
-I organized my workflow like this:
+I organized my own workflow like this:

-Prepare two repos, `static` and `src`, they might not be called that name, but you can `ln -s`.
+Prepare two repos, `static` and `src`, though they might not be called like that, but you can `ln -s`.

-In `src`, which has `markdowns` and `images` and some launch `.hs` files which will call the library's interface with `config` attached.
+In `src`, which has `markdowns` and `images` and some scripting `.hs` files which will call the library's interface with `config` attached.
 For example:

 ```haskell
 import BBQ.SG